-The UK’s creative industries are now worth £84.1 billion per year to the UK economy.
+There are so many unusual creative ways to make money these days.
+Indeed, the UK’s creative industries are now worth over £100 billion per year to the UK economy.

 That means you, by the way….you are innately creative and being a Brit, you have even more chance of doing well with your projects.